MicrosoftDocs/visualstudio-docs/docs/extensibility/visual-cpp-project-extensibility.md

 ### Design-time build

-In the IDE, projects use a set of MSBuild targets to get additional information that isn't available from the MSBuild evaluation model [Project class](/dotnet/api/microsoft.build.evaluation.project), and to generate output files when their source files change.
+In the IDE, projects use a set of MSBuild targets to get additional information that isn't available from the MSBuild evaluation model [Project class](/dotnet/api/microsoft.build.evaluation.project).
+They also use targets to generate output files when their source files change.
 Some of these targets are only used in design-time builds, but many of them are used in both regular builds and design-time builds.

 For general information about design-time builds, see the CPS documentation for [Design-time builds](https://github.com/dotnet/project-system/blob/master/docs/design-time-builds.md).